netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

   available in the checkout.
 * *Allowed Domestic Products*: Limit which domestic DHL Express products should be available in the checkout.
-* *Packaging weight*: Enter a weight (kg) which will be added to the total weight.
+* *Packaging weight*: Enter a weight (kg) which will be added to the total shipment weight.
 The total weight will be used to calculate shipping rates.
 * *Order Cut-off Time*: Orders which are placed before this time are expected to ship on the same day; orders placed afterwards are expected to ship on the following day.
 Holidays and weekends